algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 ## XIII.
 Development Process

-- Begin development with a minimal tokenization parser and a basic virtual processor
+- Begin development with a minimal tokenisation parser and a basic virtual processor

 - Limit the virtual processor to handle only 2 or 3 instructions initially

-- Focus on understanding key concepts like tokenization, parsing, and basic execution
+- Focus on understanding key concepts like tokenisation, parsing, and basic execution

 - Gradually expand the implementation to include more instructions as comprehension grows